karen portrait circle

 Good to know: some thieves now have scanners that can pick up Bluetooth signals from electronic devices in the car, so hiding a phone in the glove compartment or a laptop in the trunk won't protect it.
 You can block the Bluetooth signal by powering down the device or putting it in airplane mode, but it's better not to leave it there at all.
 See more details on the wired.com article.

 Hot spots for car break-ins: Union Square, Fisherman's Wharf, Ghirardelli Square, the Embarcadero (especially near Alcatraz Landing), Golden Gate Park, Lombard Street, Palace of Fine Arts, the Painted Ladies at Alamo Square, Lands End parking lots, and the Cliff House are the prime spots for break-ins.
+Even though car break-ins have dropped dramatically in 2024, it still is a problem to be conscious of when leaving things in your car.

 The SF Police Department released a report on the worst spots for car burglaries in San Francisco (see below for list of worst intersections).